Boccca2014/CodeGra.de/docs/user/autotest/tests.rst

 **success**) results in passing the test and any nonzero exit status (or **failure**) results in failing the test.

-Use-cases
+Use cases
 ~~~~~~~~~~~~
 Run Program Tests are easy to set up and effective to check program execution
 when specific output is not important.
 Use Run Program Tests, for instance, to
-check the successful compilation of student code or to run single unit tests
+check the successful compilation of student code.
-that you provide as fixtures.

 Capture Points Test